Coronavirus screenings, masks, remote learning included in schools' reopen plans

 While states are offering guidance, local boards of education will determine how their schools will reopen, including whether to use in-person or remote learning.
 One alternative is a “blended” approach, in which students divide their time, physically being in the classroom some days and learning remotely on other days.

+Idaho Gov. Brad Little wrote in a letter previewing his state's plan that he fully expects schools to reopen safely for in-person learning this fall despite rising cases of coronavirus.

+“I expect all our school buildings to safely reopen in the fall for in-person instruction,” Little wrote in the letter.
+“Despite incredible advances in digital learning, you can never replace the value and impact of the warm hand of a professional, dedicated teacher.”

-However, both West Virginia and Arizona already delayed the start of the school year following spikes in coronavirus cases.
+Meanwhile, both West Virginia and Arizona already delayed the start of the school year following spikes in coronavirus cases.

 REDFIELD CLARIFIES CDC GUIDELINES FOR SCHOOL REOPENINGS AFTER CORONAVIRUS CLOSINGS